akhikhl/gretty/README.md

 **Effect:**

-The web-application gets compiled and assembled into WAR-file (if it's not up-to-date), then embedded jetty is started against WAR-file and goes online at port 8080.
-Gradle script waits for the user keypress.
-When user presses any key (in the same terminal), jetty shuts down and gradle continues normal execution of tasks.
+1. The web-application gets compiled and assembled into WAR-file (if it's not up-to-date).
+2. Embedded jetty is started against WAR-file and listens for HTTP-requests on port 8080.
+3. Gradle script waits for the user keypress.
+4. When user presses any key (in the same terminal), jetty shuts down and gradle continues normal execution of tasks.

 ###jettyStart